Sieges of Tiberias (1742–1743)

-The sieges of Tiberias occurred in late 1742 and the summer of 1743 when the Ottoman governor of Damascus, Sulayman Pasha al-Azm, twice attempted and failed to eliminate the increasingly powerful, Tiberias-based multazim (tax farmer), Zahir al-Umar, and destroy his fortifications.
+The sieges of Tiberias occurred in late 1742 and the summer of 1743 when the Ottoman governor of Damascus, Sulayman Pasha al-Azm, twice attempted and failed to eliminate the increasingly powerful, Tiberias-based multazim (tax farmer), Daher al-Umar, and destroy his fortifications.

-Sulayman Pasha operated under orders from the imperial government to execute Zahir, and was militarily backed by the governors of Sidon and Tripoli, as well as the district governors of Nablus, Jerusalem, Gaza, and Bedouin levies.
-Zahir and his family, the Banu Zaydan, controlled and fortified several places in the Galilee, with Zahir based in Tiberias, and his brother, Sa'd al-Umar, in nearby Deir Hanna.
-In 1737 and 1738, Zahir had intensified his raids, incursions, and operations to areas under the jurisdiction of Damascus, prompting the imperial orders to eliminate him and his local allies.
+Sulayman Pasha operated under orders from the imperial government to execute Daher, and was militarily backed by the governors of Sidon and Tripoli, as well as the district governors of Nablus, Jerusalem, Gaza, and Bedouin levies.
+Daher and his family, the Zayadina, controlled and fortified several places in the Galilee, with Daher based in Tiberias, and his brother, Sa'd al-Umar, in nearby Deir Hanna.
+In 1737 and 1738, Daher had intensified his raids, incursions, and operations to areas under the jurisdiction of Damascus, prompting the imperial orders to eliminate him and his local allies.

 The first siege of Tiberias lasted for nearly three months, with Sulayman Pasha unable to breach the fortifications and forced to withdraw to lead the Hajj caravan to Mecca.
-Zahir strengthened Tiberias, while unsuccessfully lobbying the imperial government through the French merchants of Acre and the Jewish community in Tiberias, who attempted to leverage their contacts in the imperial capital, Constantinople.
+Daher strengthened Tiberias, while unsuccessfully lobbying the imperial government through the French merchants of Acre and the Jewish community in Tiberias, who attempted to leverage their contacts in the imperial capital, Constantinople.
 Shortly after his return to Damascus, Sulayman Pasha renewed the campaign in July 1743, with more troops and weapons.
 He attempted to reduce Deir Hanna, which supplied Tiberias with arms and provisions, but died suddenly in his camp.
-Zahir soon after reached a détente with Sulayman Pasha's successor, As'ad Pasha al-Azm.
-The next fourteen years were generally free of hostilities with Damascus, which enabled Zahir to focus on occupying the port of Acre in the 1740s.
+Daher soon after reached a détente with Sulayman Pasha's successor, As'ad Pasha al-Azm.
+The next fourteen years were generally free of hostilities with Damascus, which enabled Daher to focus on occupying the port of Acre in the 1740s.

 Background

-Around 1730, a local potentate, Zahir al-Umar, backed by his family, the Banu Zaydan, and a powerful Bedouin tribe, the Banu Saqr, ousted the government-appointed mutesellim (sub-governor and tax collector) of Tiberias.
-The Banu Zaydan had already been well established in the Tiberias area.
-From at least the late 17th century, its members, including Zahir's father, Umar al-Zaydani, had served as multazims (local, limited-term tax farmers) over different subdistricts in the Galilee.
+Around 1730, a local potentate, Daher al-Umar, backed by his family, the Zayadina, and a powerful Bedouin tribe, the Banu Saqr, ousted the government-appointed mutesellim (sub-governor and tax collector) of Tiberias.
+The Zayadina had already been well established in the Tiberias area.
+From at least the late 17th century, its members, including Daher's father, Umar al-Zaydani, had served as multazims (local, limited-term tax farmers) over different subdistricts in the Galilee.
 As multazims, they were officially subordinate to the governor of Sidon Eyalet, the province which spanned the Galilee, southern Mount Lebanon and the adjacent Mediterranean coast.
 They collected taxes from their subdistricts for the governor, pocketed the surplus, and had to annually renew their farming rights.
 While ostensibly under the governor's authority, the governor of Sidon lacked real power outside of the city of Sidon itself and usually held office no longer than two years.
-Zahir obtained the tax farming rights of Tiberias from Sidon after occupying it by force, and took advantage of the governor's weakness to unilaterally expand his family's tax farms throughout the decade.
+Daher obtained the tax farming rights of Tiberias from Sidon after occupying it by force, and took advantage of the governor's weakness to unilaterally expand his family's tax farms throughout the decade.